 Occasionally, if your yeast infection rash is widespread, antifungal tablets called fluconazole are prescribed.
 These are usually taken once a day for two weeks.

 Your doctor may recommend that you wash your skin with a moisturising cream or ointment (emollient) which is more sensitive on your skin than soap products.
 Certain emollients are useful as soap substitutes in this situation.

-Some people with a candidal skin infection can develop an added infection caused by another type of germ (bacterium).
+Some people with a yeast infection can develop an added infection caused by another type of germ (bacterium).
 It is important to see your doctor if your skin infection does not improve or if it worsens, as you may need an alternative treatment for a bacterial infection.
 This is usually a different cream containing an antibiotic, such as fusidic acid.
 Occasionally antibiotic tablets or medicine may be needed.

-Can candidal skin infections be prevented?
+Can yeast infections be prevented?

 - Keep areas likely to be affected as clean and dry as possible.

 - Always dry well after washing, particularly in your groin, armpits and under large breasts.
 Some people use a hair dryer to dry these areas after washing to ensure they are dry before putting clothes on.